prernads/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
-This is a analysis and prediction of titanic survivals.
+This is a analysis and prediction of titanic survivals project.